Secretary of State (Jacobite)

-The Secretary of State was one of the senior ministers of the Jacobite court in exile following the Glorious Revolution of 1688.
+The secretary of state was one of the senior ministers of the Jacobite court in exile following the Glorious Revolution of 1688.

-In common with Jacobite attempts to create a shadow court in exile that matched of that in London, the role was based on the British position of Secretary of State.
-In London the role had been split into two Northern Secretary and Southern Secretary.
-At the Jacobite court in exile, first in Paris and then in Rome, the claimants alternated between having one or two Secretaries of State.
-From 1689 to 1759 a series of unsuccessful attempts were made to invade Britain which would have restored the Secretaries effective power.
+In common with Jacobite attempts to create a shadow court in exile that matched that in London, the role was based on the British position of secretary of state.
+In London, the role had been split into two: Northern Secretary and Southern Secretary.
+At the Jacobite court in exile, first in Paris and then in Rome, the claimants alternated between having one or two secretaries of state.
+From 1689 to 1759 a series of unsuccessful attempts were made to invade Britain which would have restored the secretaries' effective power.